Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 From first enquiry to physical residency card in hand, an American investor should expect 14–20 months in 2026.
 The US-specific steps — engaging a cross-border tax advisor, opening a FATCA-compliant Portuguese bank account, and structuring the QEF election — add roughly 4–8 weeks compared to non-US investors.

 Months 1–2: Pre-investment structuring.
 Engage a US cross-border tax advisor.
-Decide on fund (or funds) from the four-fund US-eligible universe.
+Decide on fund (or funds) from the US-eligible universe.
 Confirm in writing that the fund manager will provide an annual PFIC Information Statement.
 Engage a Portuguese immigration lawyer.
 Begin gathering documentation: passport, FBI background check (with apostille), proof of source of funds, marriage and birth certificates if applying with family.

 Months 2–3: Banking and currency.
 Open a FATCA-compliant Portuguese bank account.
 Set up a specialist currency exchange service and execute the €500,000 transfer in tranches if needed for FX optimisation.
 Do not use a retail bank for the FX — the spread will cost you €10,000–€15,000 unnecessarily.